-Erik has now been incarcerated for over five years.
+Erik has now been incarcerated for over a decade.
 He writes, “Everything I have worked for, all my hopes and dreams, goals and ambitions, have been destroyed.
 I was a productive, 23-year-old member of society.”
 Erik’s imprisonment has been especially hard on his family who live almost seven hours away from the facility where he is incarcerated.
 Erik’s dad compares his son’s incarceration to “a slow cancer” that “eats away at you a little more each day.”

 Unless Florida’s 10-20-life law is reformed, Erik Weyant will sit behind bars until he is middle-aged.